LinkedInLearning/ai-data-pipeline-with-spring-5249029/README.md

-# AI Data Orchestration with SCDF
+# AI Data Pipelines with Spring
 This is the repository for the LinkedIn Learning course `AI Data Pipeline with Spring`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]